DimitarTamahkyarov/DimitarTamahkyarov/README.md

 ## Hi there, I'm Dimitar 👋
 I'm curently a SoftUni Student with Python and I'm working at "Robopartans" - Kids School of Robotics as a Teacher and Manager.
-There I teach kids of The Basic Concepts in the Programming world whth LEGO Block Coding and Python.
+There I teach kids of The Basic Concepts in the Programming world whth LEGO Block Coding and Python also plan, direct, and coordinate the work.

 ---
 - hard_skills = ["Python", "C#", "QA", "HTML", "CSS", "Linux"]